 While asphalt is durable, it is also prone to damage from regular wear and tear, as well as daily traffic and weather conditions.
 Sealcoating is a cost-effective way to prolong the life of your driveway or parking lot in Portland.

-Low-grade asphalt pavements are especially susceptible to cracks and potholes that diminish the curb appeal and are also dangerous to walk and drive on.
+Low-grade asphalt lots and driveways are especially susceptible to cracks and potholes that diminish the curb appeal and are also dangerous to walk and drive on.
 For all these reasons, you should seal coat your asphalt pavement to preserve its integrity.

 Today, we will talk about the best time of the year for asphalt sealcoating.
 You may also click here to contact K & L Industries for professional sealcoating services.